If you dislike marketing or simply find it a frustrating waste of time and money, this is written especially for you.

 Everyone’s happy.

-People like myself, who share our knowledge in a newsletter or blog don’t need to market what we do.
+People like myself, who share our knowledge in a newsletter, on social networks, a podcast or whatever… we don’t need to market what we do.
 People hire us, knowing in advance what to expect.
 We simply make it easy to contact us and we keep being useful.
 It’s a joy to share useful ideas.
 Our audience gets some useful advice.
 Everyone’s happy.

-What about those wonderful business owners who bake joy into the very process of doing business with them?
-They attract customers like moths to a flame.
-They also retain their customers for longer.
+And what about those amazing business owners who bake joy into the very process of doing business with them?
+They attract customers like moths to a flame and retain their customers for far longer.
 These are the happiest business owners and their customers are happy too.
-Everyone’s happy.

 With this in mind, there’s an obvious way forward.

-Follow your heart: If you dislike the prescriptive marketing bullshit that’s based around pestering, interrupting and irritating people, please stop.
+Follow your heart: If you dislike the prescriptive marketing crap that’s based around pestering, interrupting and irritating people, please stop.
 You won’t be very good at it and it will make you miserable.

 Follow your head: If you want to thrive, you’ll need to replace bullshit marketing with something better.

-The examples I’ve shared are all things that have been baked into the way a business, or person, does business.
-Natural consequences of their day-to-day workflow.
-And by default, these are non-prescriptive.
+The examples I’ve shared are all things that have been intentionally baked into the business.
+It’s the natural consequence of their day-to-day workflow.
+And by default, unlike traditional marketing, these are non-prescriptive.
 I know from the work I do on this with clients every day, that your specific mix must be developed around you, the kind of business you want and your unique personality.

 That’s how to grow your business in a way that feels natural and authentic.
 And it’s how you create a business that thrives for you on every possible level.